jatofg/nawa/README.md

-QSF
+soru
 ===

-QSF is a framework for web applications written in C++(14).
-It aims to make writing a natively running web app nearly as easy as writing it in, for example, PHP.
-QSF communicates with the web server via FastCGI and currently uses the eddic/fastcgipp library for request handling.
+soru is a framework for web applications written in C++(14).
+It aims to make writing a natively running web app nearly as easy as writing it in, for example, PHP. soru communicates with the web server via FastCGI and currently uses the eddic/fastcgipp library for request handling.